Student visas: rules, restrictions and realities around the world

 -

-- In the Schengen Area: Your student visa and residence permit act as a Schengen visa — you can travel across EU countries.
+- In the Schengen Area: your student visa and residence permit act as a Schengen visa, so you can travel across EU countries.

-Asia (Turkey, China, Japan, South Korea): the common and the particular
+Asia (Turkey, China, Japan, South Korea): the shared and the specific

-Asia offers enormous diversity: from almost-European Turkey to high-tech Japan.
+Asia offers enormous variety: from almost-European Turkey to high-tech Japan.

 -

-Turkey: A separate work permit.
-After a year of study, you can apply for a work permit (no more than 24 hours per week).
+Turkey: a separate work permit.
+After a year of study, you can apply for one (no more than 24 hours a week).

 -

-China (X1): The X1 student visa does not grant the right to work or take on part-time jobs.
+China (X1): the X1 student visa carries no right to work or take on part-time jobs.

 -

-Japan: A special "Permission to Engage in Activity Other Than That Permitted" is required.
-You can work up to 28 hours per week (during holidays — up to 8 hours per day).
+Japan: a special "Permission to Engage in Activity Other Than That Permitted" is required.
+You may work up to 28 hours a week (during the holidays — up to 8 hours a day).

 -

-South Korea: Good news: since 2025, you are allowed to work up to 30 hours per week during the semester, and up to 40 hours during holidays.
+South Korea: good news — since 2025 you may work up to 30 hours a week during term, and up to 40 hours during the holidays.

 -

-In general: In all Asian countries (except Turkey), a student visa is not the same as a work visa.
-Breaching your status risks deportation and blacklisting.
+In general: across all Asian countries (except Turkey), a student visa is not the same as a work visa.
+Breaching your status risks deportation and a blacklisting.
 To work in most countries, you must study for at least 6 months.

 Important warnings

-Financial means (the main filter): You must prove to the embassy that you have the funds for your first year of study and living costs, without counting any earnings.
-Figures by country: Australia — AUD 29,710 per year; Canada and the USA — the amounts depend heavily on the institution and the state, so prepare your I-20 or confirmation of enrolment with the exact amount and back it up with your parents' employment certificates and bank statements.
+Financial means (the main filter): you must prove to the embassy that you have the funds for your first year of study and living costs, without counting any earnings.
+Figures by country: Australia — AUD 29,710 a year; Canada and the USA — the amounts depend heavily on the institution and the state, so prepare your I-20 or confirmation of enrolment with the exact sum and back it up with your parents' employment certificates and bank statements.

-Proof of ties to your home country (214(b) for the USA): The main reason for refusals is the inability to convince the officer that you will return home after your studies (that you have a job, family and property in Kyrgyzstan that "tie you down").
+Proof of ties to your home country (214(b) for the USA): the main reason for refusals is failing to convince the officer that you will return home after your studies — that you have a job, family and property in Kyrgyzstan to anchor you.

-Attention to detail: Double-check every piece of information, however minor.
+Attention to detail: double-check every piece of information, however minor.
 For the USA, every comma in the DS-160 form matters.
-For Germany — a correctly filled-in visa application form.
-For Australia — every phrase in your GS justification.
+For Germany — a correctly completed visa application form.
+For Australia — every phrase in your GS statement.
 Carelessness can cost you your visa.

 Conclusion

-Remember, a student visa is not just a pass but a set of clear obligations, the violation of which can get you deported and barred from entry for years.
-Yet at the same time it is also your working tool — one that, in capable hands (with strict adherence to the rules), will let you earn some money and gain invaluable experience, and in many countries even stay on after your studies.
+Remember, a student visa is not just a pass but a set of clear obligations, and breaking them can get you deported and barred from entry for years.
+At the same time, it is also a working tool — one that, in capable hands and with strict adherence to the rules, will let you earn some money, gain invaluable experience and, in many countries, even stay on after your studies.

-If you have any further questions about a specific country or situation, you can turn to our specialists, and we will be glad to explain all the possible nuances and pitfalls!
+If you have further questions about a particular country or situation, do get in touch with our specialists — we will be glad to explain all the nuances and pitfalls!